 Sargassum is a brown macroalgae that serves as habitat for many marine organisms, including endemic invertebrates, commercially important juvenile fish, and juvenile sea turtles, and is also important to the nutrient cycling of the pelagic ocean.

-Researchers at the UNC Coastal Studies Institute are making observations of Sargassum communities in the Gulf Stream off the coast of North Carolina and conducting experiments to determine how increased turbulence influences the productivity and nutrient cycling of Sargassum.
+Researchers at the Coastal Studies Institute are making observations of Sargassum communities in the Gulf Stream off the coast of North Carolina and conducting experiments to determine how increased turbulence influences the productivity and nutrient cycling of Sargassum.